wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-16.&emsp;Miracles are teaching devices for demonstrating it is as blessed to give as to receive.
+16. Miracles are teaching devices for demonstrating it is as blessed to give as to receive.
 ²They simultaneously increase the strength of the giver and supply strength to the receiver.

 ::: details Expanded